espresso3389/flutter_pdf_render/README.md

 textureBuilder(returnNullForError: true) ??
 Container()
 ```

-Ultimately, `placeholderBuilder` is the final resort that controls the "placeholder" for loading or failure cases.
+`placeholderBuilder` is the final resort that controls the "placeholder" for loading or failure cases.

 ```dart
 /// Creates page placeholder that is shown on page loading or even page load failure.